mennodoor/epics-relay/README.md

 ## About

 This is an [EPICS](https://epics-controls.org/) relay server written in python using the [pcaspy](https://github.com/paulscherrerinstitute/pcaspy) library.
 You can send data using an EPICS client, e.g. [pyepics](https://github.com/pyepics/pyepics), to a not yet existing process variable (PV) which fits the naming rules (prefix & dtype-suffix).
-A PV will then be created on the fly for other clients to read from.
-These PVs do not look any different than standard pcaspy PVs, so things like camonitor will work as normal, but the PV has to exist prior to a camonitor initialization.
+A PV will then be created on the fly for other clients to read from. camonitor will work as normal, tough the PV has to exist prior to a camonitor call.

 There is no implementation for setting limits, units or other *higher order* PV-attributes ...yet.
 Only type (int, float, char) and count.
 And, because I needed it, a right appending buffer.

-## Why?
+### Why?

-EPICS based control systems don't use relays or brokers, its a network of servers presenting interfaces to devices or services and the underlying EPICS protocols allow clients to autoconnect to servers based on a process variable naming scheme and network broadcasts to find each other.
-So why would you need a relay?
-It's just a really easy way to publish variables from non-server scripts as PVs without building a server around them.
-That can be results of some online-analysis scripts, monitoring values from sensors or STDERR outputs from anywhere.
-Basically every device that doesn't need any input (doesn't need to be written to) can instead of building a server also use the relay.
+EPICS based control systems don't need relays or brokers for communication, so why would you need a relay?
+It's a really easy way to publish variables from *anywhere* as PVs without building a server around them.
+Every script or service you run that doesn't need any input can push data via caput to the relay to make available instead of building a server around it.

 ## How to use: